debaonline4u/NSE-Data/README.md

 ## NSE-Data
 Size of data: 6.5 GB

-You can download from Google Drive https://drive.google.com/drive/folders/10pmUnHbT01rORkofkTzl1hB1eNtPZrOR?usp=sharing
+You can download from Google Drive [Link Here](https://drive.google.com/drive/folders/10pmUnHbT01rORkofkTzl1hB1eNtPZrOR?usp=sharing)

 I found this data in the drive and have just linked to the drive.
 [I don't won them]